openclimatefix/open-source-quartz-solar-forecast/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 The aim of the project is to build an open source PV forecast that is free and easy to use.
+The forecast providers the expected generation in `kw` for 0 to 48 hours for a single PV site.
 Open Climate Fix also provide a commercial PV forecast, please get in touch at quartz.support@openclimatefix.org

 The current model uses GFS or ICON NWPs to predict the solar generation at a site